Ivory42/Drones/README.md

   - `CD_FireBullet` - Fires a hitscan attack from the drone
   - `CD_GetParamFloat` - Retrieves a float parameter from a drone's config file
   - `CD_GetParamInteger` - Retrieves an integer parameter from a drone's config file
+  - `CD_GetParamString` - Retrieves a string parameter from a drone's config file
   - `CD_GetCameraHeight` - Retrieves the vertical offset of a drone's view camera
   - `CD_DroneTakeDamage` - Damages a drone and sends a damage event to the attacker
   - `CD_OverrideMaxSpeed` - Overrides the max speed for the given drone
+  - `CD_GetWeaponAttackSound` - Retrieves a weapon's attack sound from the drone's config

 ### Forwards
   - `CD_OnDroneCreated` - Called when a drone initially spawns